By: CS2103T-W16-4 Since: Feb 2020 Licence: MIT

 RelativePath

-RelativePath will take reference from the path that the current system has opened, in this case, usr/Desktop/NUS Y2S2
+RelativePath will take reference from the path that the current system has opened, in this case, usr/Desktop/NUS Y2S2.

 AbsolutePath: